devalot/git/content/branches/basics.md

 </div>

   #.
-Change to the following directory:
+Change to the directory holding a clone of the following

-        repos/basic
+     repository:

+        repos/basic.git

   #.
 List the names of all branches